-Today science uses the biological term “mutation” to describe two wildly different phenomena: (1) Changes at reproduction as a function of heredity as performed by preexisting DNA alleles frequencies or germline mutations and (2) Genetic errors or somatic mutations are copy errors in DNA genetic material which are mostly bad.
-They account much suffering including approximately 2/3 of all cancers known in humans.1 Somatic mutations are not a mechanism providing any beneficial “modifications” for any living organism.
+Today science uses the biological term “mutation” to describe two wildly different phenomena: (1) Changes at reproduction as a function of heredity as performed by preexisting DNA alleles frequencies or germline mutations, and (2) Genetic errors or somatic mutations are copy errors in DNA genetic material which are mostly bad.
+They account for much suffering, including approximately 2/3 of all cancers known in humans.1 Somatic mutation is not a mechanism providing any beneficial “modifications” for any living organism.

 New cells are formed when an existing cell divides and copies its DNA, one cell turning into two.
 Every time DNA is copied, about three random (“somatic”) mutations occur.”
 Vogelstein said.https://hub.jhu.edu/2017/03/23/cancer-mutations-caused-by-random-dna-mistakes/

-However, sometimes the errors hit the wrong spot and damage genes that can spur cancerous growths or damage the very genes which are used by DNA to spot and fix problems.
+However, sometimes the errors hit the wrong spot and damage genes that can spur cancerous growth or damage the genes used by DNA to spot and fix problems.
 Then, when these damaged cells are replicated, important mutations gradually build up over time.
 That’s one reason the risk of cancer increases with age.1

 We all harbor these kinds of (“somatic”) mutations and most don’t hurt us because the body’s defense mechanisms (DNA corrective function) spot and fix the damage”Dr. Otis Brawley of the American Cancer Society

-This “mutation” has nothing to do with copy-errors like somatic mutations.
-These germline mutations refer to hereditary function which involves the process of forming new DNA within the zygote in human beings at reproduction.
-This is where the unique characteristics of the offspring are woven together from the parents sex cells to form an all new life form from brand new DNA.
-This operates within DNA function called allele frequencies– frequencies mean the areas that modifications are permitted to the offspring such as eye, hair, or skin coloration.
+This “mutation” has nothing to do with copy errors like somatic mutations.
+These germline mutations refer to a hereditary function, which involves forming new DNA within the zygote in human beings at reproduction.
+This is where the unique characteristics of the offspring are woven together from the parent’s sex cells to form an all-new life form from brand new DNA.
+This operates within DNA function called allele frequencies– frequencies mean the areas where modifications are permitted to the offspring, such as eye, hair, or skin coloration.

 Germline function provides hereditary modifications that are allowed, caused, and limited by DNA (allele) function which occur only at reproduction.
 It is this DNA’s function that is used as the mechanism which causes diversity of offspring only within the same species.2

-This mutation type involves literally copy-errors which occur each time every strand of DNA replicates over the entire lifespan of the living organism.
-DNA catches and corrects many of these errors but many still accumulate over time.
-Harmful environmental conditions can exasperate these mutations under such conditions of cigarette smoking or excess exposure to the sun.
+This mutation type involves copy errors which occur each time every strand of DNA replicates over the entire lifespan of the living organism.
+DNA catches and corrects many of these errors, but many still accumulate over time.
+Harmful environmental conditions can exasperate these mutations under such conditions as cigarette smoking or excessive exposure to the sun.
 Such somatic mutations are examples of damage at the DNA level.

 Somatic mutations are detrimental to all living organisms.
-The vast majority of these mutational errors do not all pass to the germline function (although few do).
+Most mutational errors never pass to the offspring via germline function (although few have).
 Somatic mutations fail as a mechanism for the Origin of Species Evolution as they are isolated to the individual living organism.

 John Hopkins University has identified that somatic mutational errors cause cancer.
 Cristian Tomasetti, assistant professor of biostatistics stated that these copying mistakes are a “potent source of cancer mutations” and “2/3 of all cancers in humans are caused by these mistakes.”1